lilFM/.github/profile/README.md

 ## li’l Fan-made

-**lilFM** *(short for “li’l Fan-Made”)* – a GitHub organization not only to keep personal repositories clean from the commercial media, but also to provide space for other fans to share their creativity with the world!
+**lilFM** *(short for “li’l Fan-Made” or “liledix4 Fan-Made”)* – a GitHub organization not only to keep personal repositories clean from the commercial media, but also to provide space for other fans to share their creativity with the world!

+This GitHub organization is hosted by [liledix4](https://github.com/liledix4).
+Everyone can make their contributions absolutely freely.
+Forks are very welcome!

 ## Licenses